Welcome

 Planning permission is not needed for:

-• Internal works that do not affect a building's exterior or structure.
+• Internal works that do not affect a building's exterior or structure, and do not materially alter external appearance.

-• Changes of use within the same use class.
+• Changes of use within the same use class (subject to nuances on intensification and subdivision of dwellings).

-• Development expressly permitted by the GPDO, unless an Article 4 Direction removes that right.
+• Development expressly permitted by the GPDO, unless an Article 4 Direction removes that right or a planning condition limits it.

-• Some minor external works (e.g. most fences, certain outbuildings) within defined limits.
+• Some minor external works (e.g. certain fences and outbuildings) within defined limits, subject to designated land constraints.

 However, advisers must check for: